web-infra-dev/rspack/.changeset/clever-cups-look.md

 "@rspack/core": patch
 ---

-upgreade the version of nodejs_resolver to fix the error which will resolve failed when target is relative by tsconfig/baseUrl
+fix(resolve): upgrade the version of nodejs_resolver to fix the error which will resolve failed when target is relative by tsconfig/baseUrl